Cabinet (1 Apr)

 Bristol City Council webcast a range of meetings to improve openness, understanding and accountability of local decision making.

 Very occasionally, for technical reasons, we have to film a meeting offline and upload it to our You Tube page for on-demand viewing afterwards.
 This can happen in the case of Cabinet meetings, some of which are held in local venues around the city - watch the latest of these here.

 Like many UK councils, we webcast some of our most important council meetings.
-Since the project began in 2007, we have webcast more than 230 meetings.
-Our webcasts have received over 375,000 views from more than 129,000 unique visitors and 76,000 repeat visitors.
+Since the service began in 2007, we have webcast more than 240 meetings.
+Our webcasts have received over 417,000 views from more than 139,000 unique visitors and 80,000 repeat visitors.
 The majority of our audience watch our webcasts from our archive, however our most popular webcasts, such as election results and big planning applications, have attracted large live audience figures.

-Our 3 least viewed webcasts (total views = live + archive views) are:
+Our 3 least viewed webcasts (live + archive) are: